CharlesAMoss/object-editor/README.md

 ## To do

-- Add the ability edit any object not just the current hard coded example.
 - Add the ability to extend the supported commands.
 - Add more specific error reporting/handling and logging.
 - Add a way to store created and modified objects in a flat file or database.